VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 lsp-zero will configure the basic features for you.
 This config will include a "completion source" to get data from your LSP servers.
 It will create keybindings to control the completion menu (following Neovim's default whenever possible).
 Setup a snippet engine ([luasnip](https://github.com/L3MON4D3/LuaSnip)) to expand the snippet that come from your LSP server.

-This is the code lsp-zero will run for you.
+This is the "backup" configuration lsp-zero will run for you if you don't configure nvim-cmp yourself.

 ```lua
 local cmp = require('cmp')